-Community Centres 1 and 2 represent the large majority of energy use compared with other categories, with electricity and natural gas being the largest contributors towards energy use for buildings in these categories.
+Community Centres 1 and 2 represent most of the energy use compared with other categories, with electricity and natural gas being the largest contributors towards energy use for buildings in these categories.
 Streetlighting and fleet fuel contribute more towards portfolio energy consumption than all facility types except for Community Centres 1 and 2.